How To Export From Vietnam To The United States // Regulations And Tariffs When Importing To The USA

 Why You Need The HS Code To Ship From Vietnam

 The HS code is needed for every step of the shipping process.
-Once you’ve arranged a shipment with a forwarder in Vietnam and prepared documentation such as certificates of origin/invoices/etc., you’ll need the specific code to handle the import process once the goods reach the US.
+Once you’ve arranged a shipment with a forwarder in Vietnam and prepared the necessary documentation, such as certificates of origin and invoices, you’ll need the specific code to facilitate the import process once the goods reach the US.
 Here’s what an HS code is used for in practical terms:

-Filling out necessary forms such as instruction letters, commercial invoices, certificates, etc.
+• Completing necessary forms, such as instruction letters, commercial invoices, and certificates.

-Sending reports to the AES (Automated Export System): required for all shipments above $2,5000 in advance.
+• Sending reports to the AES (Automated Export System) is required for all shipments exceeding $2,500 in advance.

 Shipping Costs Estimates From Vietnam To The US